Careers

 Position Description: Maintains production and quality by ensuring operation of machinery and mechanical equipment.

-Shift: Primarily day shift.
-During the harvest season – availability required for varying shifts, overtime (as requested), some holidays and weekends.
+Shift: Primarily Swing Shift – availability required for day and evening shifts, overtime (as requested), some holidays and weekends

 Benefits: Permanent, fulltime position benefits include medical, dental, and vision on the first of the month following 60 days of employment.
-Upon qualifying, eligible for paid vacation, 10 paid holidays per calendar year, jury duty, bereavement leave, 401k + matching, Life and Long-term Disability Insurance.
-Employee Assistance Program and paid sick leave are available from the start of employment.
+Upon qualifying through hours worked, eligible for paid vacation, 10 paid holidays per calendar year, jury duty, bereavement leave, 401k + matching, Life and Long-term Disability Insurance.
+Employee Assistance Program and paid sick leave accrual are available from the start of employment.

 Position Responsibilities: Including, but not limited to: